facelessuser/soupsieve/docs/src/markdown/api.md

 }
 ```

 Tags do not necessarily have to have a prefix for Soup Sieve to recognize them.
 For instance, in HTML5, SVG *should* automatically get the SVG namespace.
 Depending how namespaces were defined in the documentation, tags may inherit namespaces in some conditions.
 Namespace assignment is mainly handled by the parser and exposed through the Beautiful Soup API.
-Soup Sieve uses the Beautiful Soup API to then compare namespaces when the appropriate document that supports namespaces is set.
+Soup Sieve uses the Beautiful Soup API to then compare namespaces for supported documents.

 --8<--
 refs.txt